dherranzf/Elektos-DecentralizeBallots/README.md

    - The voting logic in the `Ballot` contract is completely separated from the voter registry logic.
    - This ensures that the `Ballot` contract focuses solely on managing proposals and votes, while the voter registry handles eligibility and voting status.

-3. **Interface and Implementations for Voter Registries**:
+3. **Strategy Pattern for Voter Registries**:
    - The `IVoterRegistry` interface defines a standard for voter registries.
-   - Multiple implementations, such as `AddressBasedVoterRegistry` and `TokenBasedVoterRegistry`, allow flexibility in determining voter eligibility.
+   - Multiple implementations, such as `AddressBasedVoterRegistry` and `TokenBasedVoterRegistry`, represent different strategies for determining voter eligibility.
+   - The `Ballot` contract interacts with the voter registry through the `IVoterRegistry` interface, allowing the system to switch between different voter registry strategies without modifying the `Ballot` contract.
    - This modular approach enables the system to support additional voter registry mechanisms in the future.

 ### Key Contracts